chirpley/docs/docs/source/asbrand.rst

    :height: 18px

 As long as a campaign is active you can start a private chat with influencers.
 This can be useful when the content requires extra information.
-Just click on the |chaticon| of the influencer to start a conversation.
+Just click on the |chaticon| in the card of the influencer to start a conversation.

 .. figure:: _static/images/deals-chat.png